-The ISO Council takes care of most governance issues.
-It meets twice a year and is made up of 20 member bodies, the ISO Officers and the Chairs of the Policy Development Committees CASCO, COPOLCO and DEVCO.
-Under the Council are a number of bodies that provide guidance and management on specific issues:
+The ISO Council is the core governance body of the Organization and reports to the General Assembly.
+It meets three times a year and is made up of 20 member bodies, the ISO Officers and the Chairs of the Policy Development Committees CASCO, COPOLCO and DEVCO.
+The Council has direct responsibility over a number of bodies reporting to Council:

 Membership to the Council is open to all member bodies and rotates to make sure it is representative of the member community.

-The management of the technical work is taken care of by the Technical Management Board.
+The management of the technical work is taken care of by the Technical Management Board, which reports to Council.
 This body is also responsible for the technical committees that lead standard development and any strategic advisory boards created on technical matters.